boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

 This should typically build it for our Host.
 However the build image would take the name of the directory.

-In this case `06_Multistage-Prod-build-go-web-app` if you are building this particualr directory.
+In this case `06_Multistage-Prod-build-go-web-app` if you are building this particular directory.

 Thats not ideal and we need a proper name for our app.